Agent X (Marvel Comics): Powers and abilities

 Agent X possesses a superhuman healing factor, allowing him to regenerate damaged or destroyed bodily tissue with far greater speed and efficiency than an ordinary human.
 Agent X is able to heal injuries such as slashes, puncture wounds, bullet wounds, and severe burns within moments.
 His healing factor is developed to the point that he can regrow and reattach missing limbs and organs.
 His healing factor has allowed him to survive even brain punctures on numerous occasions.
 With this superior healing factor, he has shown a unique tolerance towards pain.
 His body is highly resistant to most drugs and toxins.
 For example, it is extremely difficult, though not impossible, for him to become intoxicated.
 He can, however, be affected by certain drugs, such as tranquilizers, if he is exposed to a massive enough dosage.
 Agent X's healing factor also extends to his immune system, rendering him immune to the effects of all known diseases and infections.
 Agent X's healing factor provides him with an extended lifespan by slowing the effects of the aging process to an unknown degree.
-The healing factor causes his brain cells to be in a constant state of flux and regeneration, rendering him immune to psychics such as Professor X and Emma Frost.
+The healing factor causes his brain cells to be in a constant state of flux and regeneration, rendering him immune to psychic intrusions.

 Because of his healing factor, Agent X can push his muscles to levels beyond the natural limits of an ordinary human being without sustaining injury, giving him superhuman strength.
 He is capable of lifting in more than 800 lbs and is shown to lift up to 3 tons.
 The exact limit of his strength is unknown.
 His musculature generates considerably less fatigue toxins than the muscles of an ordinary human being, granting him superhuman levels of stamina in all physical activities.
 He can physically exert himself at peak capacity for at least 18 hours before fatigue begins to impair him.
 His agility, balance, and bodily coordination are enhanced to levels that are beyond the natural physical limits of even the finest human athlete, on par with Deadpool.
 His reflexes are similarly enhanced, superior to those of even the finest human athlete.

 Additionally, Agent X was trained by Taskmaster in weapons and combat and is also an expert marksman.
 The most common weapons Agent X uses are pistols, knives, and throwing stars.

 Reception

-Volumes
+Literary reception

 Scott Thomas of SlashFilm included the comic book series Agent X in their "10 Deadpool Comic Storylines We'd Love To See In Deadpool 3" list.
 Shaurya Thapa of Screen Rant ranked the comic book series Agent X 5th in their "10 Comics To Read If You Love The Boys" list, writing, "With enough goofy, cynical comedy, the series is a fun read that is bound to impress fans of Deadpool. [...] the comic is iconic as it preceded Cable & Deadpool, and has gained a cult status over time."